Racism in association football: Germany

 In June 2024, national team manager Julian Nagelsmann criticised national broadcaster ARD for a poll regarding the ethnicity of national team players, with Nagelsmann saying it was "racist".

 In July 2024, the under-18 team of English club Liverpool twice walked off the pitch during Bundesliga Cup matches against Hoffenheim and Frankfurt, due to racism directed towards one of their players.

 Greece

-In November 2023, Aberdeen player Pape Habib Guèye was allegedly racially abused by PAOK Salonika fans.
+In November 2023, Aberdeen player Pape Habib Guèye was allegedly racially abused by PAOK fans.
 UEFA said they would investigate the matter.

 Hungary

 On 8 June 2021, prior to a friendly game between Hungary and the Republic of Ireland, the Irish players had been booed by Hungarian fans prior to kick-off for taking the knee in a symbolic gesture against racism.

 On 2 September 2021, England players Raheem Sterling and Jude Bellingham were both racially abused in Hungary's World Cup qualifier game with England and fans loudly booed the English players prior to kick off for taking the knee to protest against racism.
 Hungary's players and manager Marco Rossi had asked supporters to respect England's gesture before the match.
 England's taking of the knee was again booed by Hungary fans (primarily children) in June 2022.

 In July 2024, Hungary was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.